rtenacity/dark-matter-genetic/slides/script.md

 I decided that simulating the data would be much easier as I could keep track of all particles produced in each event.
 I used Pythia 8.3, a C++ and Python library for particle simulations, to simulate proton-proton collisions at 14 TeV.
 This energy was chosen to match the energy of the Large Hadron Collider (LHC).
 To incorporate the dark photon hypothesis, I modified the simulation to include the decay channel I mentioned previously.
 I set the branching ratio for this decay to $10^{-6}$.

-In our simulation, I defined the dark photon as a stable, massless particle that is color neutral, chargeless, and has a spin of 1.
+In our simulation, I defined the dark photon as a stable particle that is color neutral, chargeless, and has a spin of 1 and a mass of 10 to the negative 20th eV.
+This was calculated to be the lower bound for the dark photon mass.

-Now, let's discuss the key variables we calculated from our simulated data.
+Now, let's discuss the key variables from our simulated data.
 HT (Scalar sum of jet momenta): This is calculated by summing the total visible energy in the event.
 It gives us a measure of the overall energy scale of the collision.

 MET (Missing Transverse Energy): This is calculated by summing the energy produced by neutrinos and dark photons.
 These particles don't interact with our detectors, so their presence is inferred from an imbalance in the total momentum of the event.